graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

   from the start.
 Each source schema defines the types and fields it is responsible for serving within the context of the larger schema, referencing and extending what is provided by other source schemas.
-The GraphQL Composite Schemas specification does not describe how to combine arbitrary schemas.
+The GraphQL Composite Schemas specification does not describe how to combine arbitrary schemas, even as tooling may be able to transform existing or external schemas into compliant _source schemas_.

 - **Collaborative**: The GraphQL Composite Schemas specification is explicitly designed around team collaboration.
 By building on a principled composition